boltops-tools/kubes/README.md

 2. Compile Kubernetes YAML files from YAML/ERB or a DSL and adjusts the Docker build image
 3. Deploy via kubectl apply on the compiled Kubernetes YAML files

-Features:

-* Automation: [Builds the Docker image](docs/docker.md) and updates the compiled YAML files
-* Syntactic Sugar: Use an optional [ERB/YAML](docs/yaml.md) or [DSL](docs/dsl.md) to write your Kubernetes YAML files.
-You can use a mix of DSL and YAML definitions in the `.kubes/resources` folder.
-* Layering: Use the same Kubernetes YAML to build multiple environments like dev and prod with [layering](docs/layering.md).
-* CLI Customizations: You can customize the [cli args](docs/kubectl.md).
-You can also run hooks before and after kubectl commands.

 ## Usage

     kubes init # creates .kubes structure